-Departments must obtain the approval of the Major Unit Head (President, Vice President or Dean) and the Director or Associate Director of University Human Resources in order to use a search firm.
-Search firms must agree by contract to adhere to the University's Search & Selection Guidelines and standards of diversity, equity and confidentiality.
+Departments must obtain the approval of the Major Unit Head (President, Provost, Vice President or Dean) and the Director or Associate Director of University Human Resources in order to use a search firm.
+Search firms must agree by contract to adhere to the University Search and Selection Guidelines.
+A web link to these Guidelines will be provided to the contracted firm.
+The search firm must also comply with the University's standards of diversity, equity and confidentiality.